Georgette Bauerdorf

 Chapter 2 ~ Georgette

 Georgette Elise Bauerdorf was born in New York City on May 6, 1924.
 Her mother, Constance, died at 40 years old in New York in 1935.
 Georgette was “schooled in a convent in New York, on Long Island,” according to Rose Gilbert.
 When she moved to California, she went to the prestigious Marlborough School, a girl’s preparatory school in Los Angeles, where students were known as “Violets,” named after the school mascot.
 She also attended Westlake School for Girls in the Holmby Hills section of Los Angeles, where she graduated in 1941.
-Fellow alumni included actresses Shirley Temple and Myrna Loy.
+Fellow alumnae included actresses Shirley Temple and Myrna Loy.

 Georgette’s older sister, Connie, married Jack Dillon, an army pilot who flew missions over Berlin during the war.
 Her father, George Bauerdorf, was a Wall Street financier, with oil interests in Louisiana, Texas and Nevada.
 He remarried after Constance’s death.
 His new wife, Thelma was with him until his death in Los Angeles at 76 in 1961.
 Thelma died at 95 in 1997.